wp-plugins/bridgedd/readme.txt

 The following translations were done by [**FextraLife**](http://fextralife.com): _Spanish, French, German, Japanese, Polish, Portuguese, Italian_

 The following translations were done by Maxim Tkachenko: _Russian, Ukranian_

-== Newer Version Change Log ==

-= 1.2.4 =

-* New download and update procedures
-* Added support for APC and OPcache PHP cache extensions
-* Fixed bug in login/logout process in phpBB